Join the RHS today and support our charitable work

 In the first instance, see if a non-chemical control option is feasible;

 Removal of the tree may be the only solution when suckers are too numerous.
-Cut down the whole tree, remove any large suckers on the stump and then apply glyphosate (e.g. Scotts Roundup Tree Stump & Rootkiller, Bayer Tree Stump Killer, Doff Tree Stump & Tough Weedkiller and Westland Deep Root Ultra Tree Stump & Weedkiller) or triclopyr (Vitax SBK Brushwood Killer) to the freshly cut surface.
+Cut down the whole tree, remove any large suckers on the stump and then apply glyphosate (e.g. Roundup Tree Stump & Rootkiller, SBM Job done Tough Tree Stump Killer (soluble sachet only), Doff Tree Stump & Tough Weedkiller and Westland Deep Root Ultra Tree Stump & Weedkiller) or triclopyr (Vitax SBK Brushwood Killer) to the freshly cut surface.
 This helps to reduce the chance of subsequent sucker development, which can occur even some distance away.
 Sucker production should gradually decline as the stump and root system die.

 Seedlings and suckers typically occur in places that are difficult to access, between buildings and sheds, for example.
 Here foliar treatment (applying it to the leaves) with weedkiller, using the products recommended above, can be effective, as there are seldom nearby plants that will be harmed.
 Apply weedkiller in summer.
 More than one application may be required.